JuitingHu/1/README.md

 Firstly, trying to run the OLS, however, since the binary dependent variable, results of model are not as expected.
 The probabilities cannot be less than 0 or greater than 1.
 Therefore, three models are re-established by running the logistic regression.
 Through this function, the output will become any real values betweeen 0 and 1.

 Secondly, the average marginal effects (AME) and P-value which are calculated are referred to as the results of three hypotheses.
+(AME:獨立變量的每個單位對離職率的影響)

 For R code for this project, please see the script "RCode.R".